bogdan-niedzwiecki/survey-form/README.md

 # Responsive Web Design Projects - Build a Survey Form
+# Objective: Build an app that is functionally similar to this: https://codepen.io/freeCodeCamp/full/VPaoNP.

 # User Story #1: I can see a title with id="title" in H1 sized text.